tolotratlt/wp-nelio-featured-posts-rest-api/README.md

 ```

 ## Installation
 Download project.
-Put **nelio-featured-posts-extended** directory and its content into wordpress plugin (by default: wp-content/plugins/ )
+Put **nelio-featured-posts-extended** directory and its content into wordpress plugin folder(by default: wp-content/plugins/ )

 To do list
 - [x] REST API for Featured posts.